1947 Jammu massacres: Background

 At the time of the Partition of India in 1947, the British abandoned their suzerainty over the princely states, which were left with the options of joining India or Pakistan or remaining independent.
-Hari Singh, the Maharaja of Jammu and Kashmir, the Maharaja indicated his preference to remain independent of the new dominions.
+Hari Singh, the Maharaja of Jammu and Kashmir, indicated his preference to remain independent of the new dominions.
 All the major political groups of the state supported the Maharaja's decision, except for the Muslim Conference, which declared in favour of accession to Pakistan on 19 July 1947.
-The Muslim Conference was popular among Muslims in the Jammu province of the state, while the National Conference was popular in the Kashmir region.
+The Muslim Conference was popular among Muslims in the Jammu province of the state.
+It was closely allied with the All-India Muslim League, which was set to inherit Pakistan.

-With the support of Mian Iftikharuddin, Muslim Conference leader Sardar Ibrahim met Pakistan Colonel Akbar Khan for the 1947 Poonch Rebellion.
-Sardar Ibrahim requested and received arms for the rebels.
-Establishing a base in Murree in Pakistan Punjab, arms and ammunition were attempted to be purchased in NWFP which were to be smuggled into Jammu and Kashmir.
-Meanwhile, the Maharaja was informed of 400 armed Muslims who had infiltrated from Kahuta for the purpose of terrorising Hindu and Sikh minorities.
-Pakistan was informed and urged to control the infiltration.

-On 12 September 1947, then prime minister and defense minister of Pakistan Liaquat Ali Khan approved two plans for an invasion of Kashmir prepared by Colonel Akbar Khan and Sardar Shaukat Hayat Khan.
-Pashtun tribes were mobilized for an armed attack.
+Sardar Ibrahim, the Muslim Conference leader from Poonch used a raising head of unrest fuelled by economic grievances, turning it into a rebellion against the Maharaja and demanding accession to Pakistan.
+Soon Pakistan got involved.
+On 12 September 1947, the Pakistani prime minister Liaquat Ali Khan called a meeting in Lahore where it was decided to support the rebels and to launch an invasion from Pakistan.
+A 'GHQ Azad' was established under Major General Zaman Kiani (formerly of the Indian National Army) in Gujrat, which started conducting raids against the Jammu border.